iitis/iitis-generator/doc/iitis-generator.1.markdown

   ID number of this node; by default it will be extracted from the hostname, e.g. "router5" gives number 5

   * `--root`=<directory>:
-  the *root* directory for program output; by default "./out"
+  the *root* directory for the program output; by default "./out"

   * `--sess`=<name>:
   optional session name; it will be used as a prefix for program output directory name

   * `--world` :
-  make all generated files and directories readable and writable by everyone
+  make all generated files and directories readable and writable by anyone

   * `--verbose`,`-V`:
   be verbose; alias for `--debug=5`